maja-burrack/maja-burrack.github.io/_posts/2025-07-24-multilevel-modelling.md

 16 IFSC World Cup Curitiba 2025 female SANDERS Nekaia        34.8  48.5    -13.7
 ```

 We are not spot on, but at least the ordering for the men is correct!
-For the women, it's not too bad either - I, for one, was a bit surprised when Camilla Moroni took bronze.
+For the women, it's not too bad either - I think we all expected Oriane to take gold, but Naïlé did seriously well, too.

-### Bayesian whatever
+### Bayesian Multilevel Modelling in Julia
 Let's also fit the model above using Bayesian methods.
-We will leave R behind and use julia instead for this.
+We will leave R behind and use Julia instead for this.
 For simplicity, we will stick to the same model specification as above.

-Using `Turing.jl` to define out Bayesian multilevel model, the syntax is very different from `lme4` but much closer to the mathematical model specification above:
+Using `Turing.jl` to define out Bayesian multilevel model, the syntax is very different from `lme4` but much closer to the mathematical formulas above (we can even use greek letters in Julia):

 ```julia
 @model function bayesian_multilevel_model(data)